kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 will rollout across nodes.
 -->

-During upgrade, if a new `kube-apiserver` is upgraded and admits a Pod with `clusterResourceClaimTemplateName` but `kube-controller-manager` has not yet been upgraded or does not have the feature gate enabled, the Pod will remain pending indefinitely because the claim controller won't create the namespaced `ResourceClaim`.
+During upgrade, if a new `kube-apiserver` is upgraded and admits a Pod or PodGroup with `clusterResourceClaimTemplateName` but `kube-controller-manager` has not yet been upgraded or does not have the feature gate enabled, the Pod or PodGroup will remain pending indefinitely because the claim controller won't create the namespaced `ResourceClaim`.
 Already running workloads are unaffected.